-- Audio-recordings of consent will be made separately to audio-recordings of interviews. - Telephone interviews will be recorded using a passcode protected digital audio-recorder. - Interviews taking place via Zoom will be organised in line with The University of Manchester policy, and make use of passwords and waiting rooms. - Online interviews will be recorded via Zoom and your personal data will be processed by Zoom.
+- Audio-recordings of consent will be made separately to audio-recordings of workshop(s). - Workshops taking place via Zoom will be organised in line with The University of Manchester policy, and make use of passwords and waiting rooms. - Workshops will be recorded via Zoom and your personal data will be processed by Zoom.
 This may mean your personal data is transferred to a country outside of the European Economic Area, some of which have not yet been determined by the United Kingdom to have an adequate level of data protection.
-Appropriate legal mechanisms to ensure these transfers
+Appropriate legal mechanisms to ensure these transfers are compliant with the Data Protection Act 2018 and the UK General Data Protection Regulation are in place.
+See further privacy information: https://zoom.us/privacy.

-- are compliant with the Data Protection Act 2018 and the UK General Data Protection Regulation are in place.
-See further privacy information: https://zoom.us/privacy. - Audio-recordings will be downloaded onto secure The University of Manchester servers as soon as possible following the end of the interview and deleted from their original location. - Interviews will be typed up (transcribed) by a The University of Manchester approved supplier who will follow the University's rules about keeping your information safe and confidential.
+- Audio-recordings will be downloaded onto secure The University of Manchester servers as soon as possible following the end of each workshop and deleted from their original location. - Workshops will be typed up (transcribed) by a The University of Manchester approved supplier who will follow the University's rules about keeping your information safe and confidential.
 Audio-recordings will be sent to the transcriber through a secure website.
 Transcripts will be sent to the research team through the same website.
 Once transcribed and checked, the audio-recordings will be deleted to preserve confidentiality. - Transcripts will be pseudonymised as soon as possible.
 That is, the names of people and healthcare facilities, specific geographical locations and other potential identifiers will be removed, and the transcript will be given a unique ID code.
-Only members of the research team will be able to link this ID code to your personal information. - The dataset will be fully anonymised at the end of the study, two weeks after the final participant has answered the demographics questions or completed the demographics form.
+Only members of the research team will be able to link this ID code to your personal information. - The dataset will be fully anonymised at the end of the study, two weeks after the final workshop.
 After this time, it will not be possible to remove your data from the study.